joshnuss/xml_builder/README.md

 ### Standalone

-Should you need `standalone="yes"` in the xml declaration, you can pass `standalone: true` as option to the `generate/2` call:
+Should you need `standalone="yes"` in the XML declaration, you can pass `standalone: true` as option to the `generate/2` call.

 ```elixir
 import XmlBuilder